Green Bay Correctional Institution

 Green Bay Correctional Institution (GBCI) strives to ensure the safety of the public, staff, and offenders by operating a safe, secure and humane institution.
 The institution provides offenders with opportunities to participate in meaningful programs and activities to increase successful reintegration into the community by preparing and guiding offenders in making necessary life changes, as well as helping with resources for essential reentry into society.

-In 1897, the Wisconsin Legislature approved $75,000 for construction of a state reformatory for male offenders who ranged in age from 17-30 years (in addition to the Waupun prison that housed older offenders).
-The State of Wisconsin purchased 198 acres of land and an old brick bicycle factory and 198 acres were purchased, then named the Wisconsin State Reformatory (WSR) and temporarily housed eight inmates, then transferred from Waupun on August 31, 1898.
+In 1897, the Wisconsin Legislature approved $75,000 for construction of a state reformatory for male offenders ranging in age from 17-30 years old.
+An old, brick bicycle factory and 198 acres were purchased, then named the Wisconsin State Reformatory (WSR), at which eight inmates were first housed, transferring from Waupun Correctional Institution on August 31, 1898.

-To alleviate overcrowding in 1932, the Legislature narrowed the age range of the offenders housed at WSR to 16 to 25 years of age.
-In 1972, WSR became an adult male, maximum-security prison.
-The name was changed to the Green Bay Correctional Institution on July 1, 1979.
+In order to alleviate overcrowding in 1932, the State Legislature altered the age requirements for offenders housed at WSR to 16-25 years.
+In 1972, WSR became a maximum-security prison for adult males.
+The name was changed to Green Bay Correctional Institution on July 1, 1979.

-The majority of the now 29-acre grounds is contained within the perimeter walls, secured by six towers.
-GBCI’s current population of just over 1,000 offenders is housed in the two original 294-bed cell halls, one dormitory unit (112 beds), mainstream unit (25 beds), and one 150-bed restrictive housing unit.
-Other areas include a kitchen, two dining rooms, power plant, textiles facilities, school (academic and vocational), health service unit, chapel, psychological/social service areas, maintenance facilities (including yard and garden), indoor and outdoor recreation facilities, a shower building, a visiting room, and administrative offices.
+The majority of the now 29-acre grounds are contained within the perimeter walls, secured by six towers.
+GBCI’s current population of just over 1,000 offenders is housed in the two original 294-bed cell halls, one dormitory unit, a mainstream unit, and a restrictive housing unit.
+The facility also includes a kitchen; two dining rooms; a power plant; textile facilities; academic and vocational education; health services; a chapel; psychological and social services; maintenance facilities; indoor and outdoor recreation facilities; a shower building; a visiting room; and administrative offices.